Ephantuz/devephy/README.md

 Hello!
 I am Ephantus and am a Software Engineer working on web applications, systems development, and web infrastructure.
 I have been developing professionally for over 3 years but tinkering since a kid.
-But I don't want just you to know that I want the whole world to know that.
+But I don't want just " you to know that "...
+I want the " whole world to know that! ".
 I started in tech with internships, freelance services, and part-time positions during campus.
 I have a bit of a diverse job history.
 I have had some partial positions in help desk, graphics/web design, web app development, and sysadmin/DevOps.
 I can help everywhere in the stack.
 Let's say that I love wearing